Table of Contents

 Weligama Sri Lanka Beach Holiday Destination For Surfing

-As a destination for a beach holiday in Sri Lanka, Welligama maybe still not the best choice for most travellers.
-However, this remote beach resort has a large potential to be one of the main rivals of the more popular beach resorts in Sri Lanka.
-A large part of Weligama is still unexplored for the world travellers.
+As a destination for a beach holiday in Sri Lanka, Weligama maybe still not the best choice for many travellers.
+However, this remote beach resort has a large potential to be one of the main rivals of the more popular beach resorts in Sri Lanka such as Bentota beach.
+A large part of Weligama is still unexplored for world travellers.
 In this guide, we talk about this less frequently visited, a hidden beach resort in southern Sri Lanka.

 What to see in Weligama?